What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: Dressing Field Method: Dressed fields and spaces

 The dynamics of the theory being specified by a Lagrangian $L(\upphi)$ transforming under $\Diff(M)$ as in eq. \eqref{Sym-L}, given a dressing field $\upsilon$ one defines the dressed Lagrangian as

 which is strictly $\Diff(M)$-invariant by construction.
 This is yet another application of the DFM rule of thumb.
-The~field equations $\bs E(\upphi^\upsilon)=0$ for the dressed fields have the same functional expression as those $\bs E(\upphi)=0$ for the bare fields: they are related by $\bs E(\upphi^\upsilon) = \upsilon^* \big(\bs E(\upphi) + dc(\upsilon; \upphi) \big)$, see eq.
+The~field equations $E(\upphi^\upsilon)=0$ for the dressed fields have the same functional expression as those $E(\upphi)=0$ for the bare fields: they are related by $E(\upphi^\upsilon) = \upsilon^* \big(E(\upphi) + dc(\upsilon; \upphi) \big)$, see eq.
 (391) in \cite{JTF-Ravera2024gRGFT}.
-But~contrary to the bare ones, the dressed field equations are deterministic.
-Again, remark that the dressed theory is the one confronted to empirical tests, not the bare one.
+But~contrary to the bare ones, the dressed field equations are deterministic. {Here again we may observe that, in the spirit of the point-coincidence argument, what is confronted to empirical tests is a version of a theory expressed via invariant relational variables, such as the dressed version \eqref{diff-dressed-L} indeed, rather than the bare (or a gauge-fixed) version.}

-Contrary to the case discussed in section \ref{The case of internal gauge symmetries}, observe that the dressed fields $\upphi^\upsilon$ \emph{do not} live on ``bare regions" $U\subset M$, but on \emph{field-dependent dressed regions} defined as
+Contrary to the case discussed in section \ref{The case of internal gauge symmetries}, observe that the dressed fields $\upphi^\upsilon$ do \emph{not} live on ``bare regions" $U\subset M$, but on \emph{field-dependent dressed regions} defined as

 where $\upsilon\-$ is the inverse map of $\upsilon$, s.t. $\upsilon \circ \upsilon\-=\id_M$.
 These dressed regions are $\Diff(M)$-invariant:

 The $\upphi$-dependent $\Diff(M)$-invariant regions $U^{\upsilon[\upphi]}$ represent \emph{physical regions} of the physical manifold of events, and are thus obviously immune to the hole argument.
 The definition \eqref{dressed-regions} comes from integration theory, telling that integration is a $\Diff(M)$-invariant operation; e.g. $S\defeq\!\int_U L(\upphi) =\!\int_{\,\psi\-(U)}\psi^*L(\upphi)\,$ yields by the DFM rule of thumb,